Triumph the Insult Comic Dog: Creation and debut

 The dog puppet was found, in an assortment of animal puppets, at a country furniture store, by Robert Smigel and his newlywed-wife, which Smigel used in-store to jokingly "smell" his newlywed-wife's rear end.
 She bought an assortment of seven of those animal puppets, and later presented them to Smigel as a birthday gift.

 For four years, Late Night with Conan O'Brien had done remote segments parodying the Westminster Kennel Club Dog Show.

 On February 13, 1997, Triumph, the character, created by Robert Smigel, was first used for a segment on Late Night with Conan O'Brien parodying the Westminster Kennel Club Dog Show, where Triumph (Ch.
 Triumph's Honor of Whitehall, Rottweiler, Yugoslavian Mountain Hound) appeared as a Westminster Kennel Club Dog Show winner (Hound division) in a vaudeville stage, with an Insult Comic talent, telling "for me to poop on" jokes later used in post-interview segments with ill-informed guests.

 Triumph speaks with a nebulous Eastern European accent, which Smigel based on his grandparents who were immigrants from Russia.

 Triumph first became a "viral video" at iFilm.

+An early version of Triumph is currently on display at the Museum of Broadcast Communications in Chicago for the "Evolution of Late Night Television" exhibit.